ajay77381/AWS_DevOps/DevOps/Ansible/read.md

 Why ansible ?

-Ansible is equally popular to puppet you can see the google graph . popularity is increading day by day.
+Ansible is equally popular to puppet you can see the google graph .
+Popularity is increasing day by day.

 ![image](https://github.com/user-attachments/assets/31af0dfc-1690-42d5-b691-9259d6bbdb68)